Aniket886/passtrenghchecker/README.md

 🔒 **Password Strength Checker** [ Beginner Project ]

 Welcome to the **Password Strength Checker**!
 This is a simple web application that checks the strength of your password based on various criteria like length, complexity, and special characters.
-The app uses Flask on the backend and provides a sleek, neon-themed frontend to help you evaluate your password strength.

 ----------------------------------------------
 🚀 Features: